-- With regular school uniform: Shoes must be leather black dress shoes (Not sports style shoes, canvas shoes or ballet-style shoes).
-Socks must be white, plain (without logo or patterns), ankle length. - With PE uniform: white socks and sports shoes that are predominantly white.
+- Socks are also part of school uniform, therefore they must be: - o White - Plain (without patterns) - Ankle length (knee high or bulky around ankles are not acceptable) - With regular school uniform: Shoes must be leather black dress shoes (Not sports style shoes, canvas shoes or ballet-style shoes). - With PE uniform: white socks and sports shoes that are predominantly white.